ory/sdk/clients/client/go/docs/V0alpha2Api.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetJsonSchemaRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetIdentitySchemaRequest struct via the builder pattern

 Name | Type | Description  | Notes